Module 1: Essentials of Food Safety Module 2: Food Safety Control Measures within the Workplace Module 3: Healthy Eating

-It is recommended that early years settings develop their own healthy eating guidelines and policies in order to set the correct objectives for managing children eating habits.
+It is recommended that early years settings develop their own healthy eating guidelines and policies in order to set the correct objectives for managing children's eating habits.

 Training & Menu Planning

 Training for staff is essential, providing details of relevant training programs that can enhance your team’s awareness when it comes to being able to suggest healthy and balanced diets for children.
 The training should allow for employees to be involved with Menu planning.

 Input from dieticians and other experts is always recommended regarding special dietary requirements that children may require.
-Such experts can work with childcare institution as their partners in developing healthy eating in early year’s settings.
+Such experts can work with childcare institutions as their partners in developing healthy eating in early year’s settings.

 Consultation with Parents

 Early years institutions and parents should work together and coordinate regularly to encourage healthy eating in young children.
 Our food safety course for childcare settings teaches that communication is key, whether this is between parents and the early year’s care providers or between the relevant statutory services.